Evening

 The pattern is so familiar now that I could set a clock by it.
 Morning fishing.
 The midday rest.
 The late afternoon fishing.
 The evening returns to roosting sites.
 Day after day, the same rhythm.

-But not monotonous.
-Each day holds its own variations.
+Rich with variation, Each day holds its own variations.
 Weather.
 Wind.
 The presence or absence of baitfish near the surface.
 Sometimes the pelicans fish alone.
 Sometimes in groups.
 Sometimes they dive from great heights.
 Sometimes they simply skim the surface, plucking small fish without submerging.

 The rhythm allows for variation.
 The variation occurs within rhythm.
 Neither negates the other.